Adamant-im/AIPs/AIPS/aip-8.md

 Commonly known parameters:
 - `adm` is a valid ADAMANT address, starts with U letter.

-If `adm` parameter included, other parameters can be used:
+If `adm` parameter included, other parameters can be used according to as [AIP-2](https://aips.adamant.im/AIPS/aip-2#semantics).
-- `label` is a contact name.
-Often used on business cards.

 ### All type of ADAMANT Messenger apps behaviour